UQ-PAC/BASIL/docs/src/development/dsa.md

 and treat them as one.
 This loss of field-sensitivity is extra costly if all global variables are fields of a node and hence lose sensitivity when it is collapsed.
 Instead, DSA could be configured to use the symbol table entries to split the globals into many nodes.
-This can be enabled via the `--split-globals` flag.
+This can be enabled via the `--dsa-split` flag.

-Below is an example program to demonstrate the effects of `--split-globals`
+Below is an example program to demonstrate the effects of `--dsa-split`

 ```C
 static int array[10] = {0, 1, 2, 3, 4, 5, 6, 7, 8, 9};